LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Methods

 \subsection{Numerical implementation}

 All simulations were performed using Monte Carlo sampling of density-matrix evolution under the effective noise channels described above.
 Each data point corresponds to $5\times10^3$ independent RUS trials, ensuring statistical convergence of success probabilities and fidelities.
 Random seeds were fixed for reproducibility.
+A single fixed input state $|\psi\rangle$ (drawn once at initialization and normalized) is used across the full sweep to ensure comparability between parameter settings.

 These methods enable a transparent and computationally efficient evaluation of fault-tolerant logical magic-state preparation in photonic GKP architectures, while retaining direct correspondence with experimentally tunable parameters.